rajeshd2091/kubernetesmyths/docs/storage_myths/Kubernetes_Cluster_Can_Have_Only_One_Default_StorageClass.md

  The  `"storageclass.kubernetes.io/is-default-class": "true" ` annotation is not enforced by Kubernetes — it's simply a marker.

 - When a PVC omits storageClassName, the system looks for a StorageClass with that annotation.
-- If more than one exists, the behavior is undefined and provider-specific.
+- If more than one exists,  Kubernetes uses the most recently created default StorageClass.
 - Kubernetes does not raise any warning or error when multiple defaults exist.
 - It's up to cluster admins to ensure only one default exists for consistent PVC provisioning.